Our Planning Commission has a vacancy, now what?

 It should be noted that each community must adjust the bylaws to fit its specific situation and include the appropriate legal citations for city, village, township or county.

-The Michigan State University Extension Government and Public Policy team offers training for elected and appointed officials for improved effectiveness in several areas, including various public policy issues and effects of government programs, regulation, incentives, strategies and more.
+The MSU Extension Government and Community Vitality team offers training for elected and appointed officials for improved effectiveness in several areas, including various public policy issues and effects of government programs, regulation, incentives, strategies and more.
 By working together with local elected and appointed officials, and interested citizens, MSU Extension is able to provide education on critical local and state issues.
-The Michigan State University Extension Government and Public Policy team also offers professional training in Parliamentary Procedure.
-To contact an expert in your area, visit MSU Extension’s expert search system or call 888-MSUE4MI (888-678-3464).